jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 Again, the proof relies on the associativity of string concatenation.

 Finally we need to show that `indent` is distributive according to (5).
-This  follows directly from the definitions or the two functions:
+This  follows directly from the definitions of the two functions:

 {% highlight fsharp %}
 indent (add p1 p2)                                                  =